utsav0/daily-dev-tips/src/pages/posts/hashnode-is-taking-over-the-world.md

 Let's start with the logo.
 I'm sure you might think, oh well, you can use a rounded square and put a round div over it, r right?

-And yes, we could do that, but then we can't use backgrounds behind it.
+And yes, we could do that, but we can't use backgrounds behind it.

 So I decided to go with a little different approach.